10 hobbies for housewives, the key to keeping your sanity with young children.

 Moms of littles.
 I repeat moms of littles!!
 You have to keep in mind the amount of time you do not have.
 It sucks, and some days will feel unfair, but your hobbies may include simply taking a bath when they are in bed.
 Be patient.
 You will have your me-time back eventually.

 Jigsaw puzzles, Sudoku puzzles, crosswords, brain teasers, word searches, and the list goes on and on.
 You want something that isn’t on your phone so you are physically doing a puzzle of some sort.
 I am an avid jigsaw puzzler myself.
 Physically manipulating puzzle pieces is a full-brain workout by using both the left and right sides of your brain.
 Puzzles also aid in memory, cognitive function, spacial awareness, and a sense of accomplishment when you are done!

-If you don’t know about adult coloring books, or haven’t tried them yet, I really urge you to.
-It is very calming, nostalgic, and creative.
+This is probably one of the more known hobbies for housewives.
+I really urge you to try adult coloring books if you haven’t already!
+They are very calming, nostalgic, and creative.
 Something everyone needs!
 One Mother’s Day, I gifted myself a puzzle and some nice colored pencils.
 Self-care at it’s finest.

 My good friend Lori started me with traditional paper scrapbooking about 15 years ago.
 I recently started up again and it has been so much fun!!
 I get to be artistic, relive old memories, and show my kids what Mama and Papa used to look like!
 If digital is more your style, give it a try.
 I know I will once I run out of physical photographs to scrapbook.

 Making photo books on websites, like Blurb and Shutterfly, is another great way to organize your photos and make keepsakes for you and your kids.
 I’m a big advocate of getting all those pictures off your phone and into something your family will enjoy.